neos/slicer/README.md

 `allowed-ips` is not supported, since slicer is intended to be run in Jenkins and that has ways to secure the request.

+One addition is the `allowedRefsPattern` that can be given per project.
+If it does not match an incoming `ref` in the payload, processing of the split is skipped.

 ## Setting up Jenkins

 * Create parameterized job